 Filing Status Standard Deduction

 Single \$2,200

 Married filing jointly 4,400

 Married filing separately 2,200

 Head of Household 3,212

-Qualifying Widow(er) 4,400
+Oualifying Surviving Spou se 4.400

 Standard Deduction for Dependents.
 If you can be claimed as a dependent by someone else and you do not itemize your deductions, your standard deduction is limited to the greater of \$500 or your earned income (up to the full standard deduction for your filing status).
 The standard deduction for an individual who can be claimed as a dependent on the tax return of another taxpayer is computed as follows: